 READ: Creative Capital: These siblings want to make their sunglasses the next big thing 'since chicken rice'

-HI, JON.
 IN THE PAST, YOU’VE BEEN CALLED THE SILENT MEMBER OF THE SAM WILLOWS.
 DO YOU THINK THAT STILL APPLIES?

 Yeah, I think it still applies.
 I generally enjoy being the silent force.
 Although lately I’ve been getting out of my shell doing magazine covers and hosting events.
 I guess it really depends.